barteljan/VISPER/README.md

 Wow that was a lot stuff to get it running ...

-It get's better now :blush: and it's time to make our `StartPresenter` happy by giving it access to the state.
+It's getting better now :blush:.
+It's time to make you and our `StartPresenter` happy by giving it access to the state.

 We start with changing it's `userName` property type from `String` to `ObservableProperty<String>` An ObservableProperty is a ValueWrapper that can notify you when it's value is changed.